ShermsRL/Automated-Whatsapp-Event-Invitation-Script/README.md

 # Automated-Whatsapp-Event-Invitation-Script

+If anyone is free and available and could guide me on writing documention, let me know!
+Also looking for ideas to improve this script further.

 ## What is this script for
 Ever need to mass send the same image to people on WhatsApp and realise that it is really troublesome?
 This is the script for you!